 There have been many home games of Concentration.
 Milton Bradley was first, putting its “Roll-O-Matic Puzzle Changer” into 24 editions of its home game (numbered 1–12 and 14–25; there was no 13th edition).
 BoardGameGeek.com credits Jim O’Connor as designer of this game.
 Pressman made a box game of Classic Concentration, and GameTek made electronic versions for Commodore 64, MS-DOS computers and the eight-bit Nintendo Entertainment System.
 In late 1998, Endless Games released a new home version of the game show Concentration, with (as I understand) horribly undervalued prizes.
 According to John Di Donato, Endless Games released a second edition of Concentration in early 2003, with better prizes.
 In June 1999, Tiger Electronics released a portable Concentration game; I purchased one on September 26 of that year, and it is not perfect.

 Other Concentration Web sites are maintained by C. Russell Mason and David Johnson.
-Joytube and Freeze Tag have browser-based Concentration games for one or two players.
+Joytube has a browser-based Concentration game for one or two players.
 The Concentration format has been televised in the United Kingdom, Australia, Germany (as Gewußt-Wo…) and Colombia (as Concéntrese).
 Harold Lohner has created a dingbat font consisting of frequently used Concentration rebus symbols.

 Disclaimer: Concentration is the property of the National Broadcasting Company.
 No challenge to ownership is implied.